App integration

 The streamlined process ensures that custom and native functionality coexist seamlessly within the same interface, helping you extend the platform without disrupting existing workflows.
 By combining custom and built-in features, you can enhance productivity while keeping the overall user experience intuitive and cohesive.

-### What you can do with App Integration
+## What you can do with App Integration

 * **Easily integrate custom apps** into the PIM through a user-friendly setup process, allowing you to connect new functionality directly into the system.
+Used to integrate custom app functionality into a singular tenant.

 * **Set up extensions** for your custom app to embed its functionality into the PIM’s workflows, ensuring a smooth and consistent user experience across all features.